- D+1 415 773 5652

 Robert served as a law clerk to U.S. District Judge Oliver W. Wanger in the Eastern District of California prior to commencing private practice.

-Before joining the firm, Mikhail was an associate at Coudert Brothers LLP in New York and Moscow, and at Baker & McKenzie in Chicago and Moscow.
+Before joining the firm, Mikhail was an attorney at Baker McKenzie and Coudert Brothers.